sendgrid/docs/content/docs/ui/account-and-settings/mail.md

 - Hard Bounces - The number of days, after which SendGrid will purge all contacts from your hard bounces suppression lists.

+## Bypass

+Bypass filters allow you to disregard unsubscribe groups and suppressions to ensure that an email is delivered to all recipients, whether or not they are on a suppression or unsubscribe list.
+It is important to respect unsubscribes, and these filters should be used only when it is absolutely necessary to deliver a message to recipients who have unsubscribed from your emails.

+There are four bypass filters available.
+Each filter should be sent via the `mail_settings` field as an object with a single boolean field called `"enable"`.
+When a filter is set to `true`, Twilio SendGrid will disregard or _bypass_ the unsubscribe or suppression status of the addresses in the list, delivering the message to the recipients.
+All lists not specified by the filter will be checked, and the suppression or unsubscribe status of the addresses in the unspecified lists will be respected.
+See the [v3 Mail Send API reference](https://sendgrid.api-docs.io/v3.0/mail-send/v3-mail-send) for examples.

+- Bypass list management
+  - By setting the `bypass_list_management` filter to `true`, your message will bypass all unsubscribes and suppressions in **all** lists.
+This filter cannot be used in combination with the other bypass filters.
+- Bypass spam management
+  - By setting the `bypass_spam_management` filter to `true`, your message will bypass the spam report list.
+All other suppression and unsubscribe lists will be respected.
+- Bypass bounce management
+  - By setting the `bypass_bounce_management` filter to `true`, your message will bypass the bounce list.
+All other suppression and unsubscribe lists will be respected.
+- Bypass unsubscribe management
+  - By setting the `bypass_unsubscribe_management` filter to `true`, your message will bypass the global unsubscribe list.
+All other suppression and unsubscribe lists will be respected.
+Note that this bypass filter is applied to global unsubscribes only; group unsubscribes will be respected.

 ## Event Notification

 The Event Notification setting controls webhook notifications for events, such as bounces, clicks, opens, and more.
 This setting allows these events to be POSTed to a URL of your choosing.